decodio/oca10/l10n_it_fatturapa_out/README.rst

  * Compilare la fattura con i dati necessari per l'esportazione: per esempio, nella scheda "Allegati fattura elettronica"
  * Selezionare 1 o N fatture ed eseguire la procedura guidata "Esporta fattura elettronica"
+ * Per le fatture estere, è possibile inviarle a soli fini fiscali inserendo il codice identificativo XXXXXXX (7 volte X) ed avendo cura di indicare il paese del partner.
+   Le fatture vanno comunque spedite al cliente, ma si evita la predisposizione dell'esterometro.

 **English**

  * Fill invoice data you need to export: For instance, in 'Electronic Invoice Attachments' TAB
  * Select 1 or N invoices and run 'Export Electronic Invoice' wizard
+ * For foreign invoices, it is possible to send them only for tax purposes with code XXXXXXX (7 times X) and assuring to set the country of the partner.
+   Invoices must be sent anyway to the customer, but in this way it is not needed to prepare esterometro.

 Bug Tracker
 ===========